 Family Holiday Traditions: How to Adjust When You Have a Child in College

 Many families have beloved traditions when it comes to celebrating the holidays and annual milestones like birthdays.
-For parents with a child away at college, it’s common to wonder how family holiday traditions might change.
+For parents or guardians with a child away at college, it’s common to wonder how family holiday traditions might change.
 If this sounds like you, rest assured it’s an entirely normal experience—and part of your student’s personal growth.

 “As with each phase of age development, we have to parent differently and this one is no different,” said Jim Burns, Ph.D., executive director of the HomeWord Center for Youth and Family at Azusa Pacific University.
 “It’s important to understand your college kid is now a young adult, so some roles and responsibilities have changed during the semester away, and will continue to change throughout the college years and beyond.”

 This is a time when both college students and their family members are adapting to changes and growth in the relationship.
 Burns refers to this as a “parallel journey” because guardians are often learning how to parent a young adult for the first time and college kids are typically learning how to be an adult and relate to their adult family members more as equals for the first time.
 “Neither party has a job description or an instruction manual,” he noted.

 Your expectations on how time is spent—in terms of involvement with each other and the family—may or may not be completely different from your child’s.
 Remember, college students are returning home after being in charge of their own calendar all semester.
 So, how can you handle this untraveled terrain together and manage expectations on both sides?

 According to Burns, it’s often harder for parents to adjust than students.
 Parents are likely to expect family holiday traditions to stay the same, while many college students might expect things to change.
 If you discuss expectations before your student comes home, you can avoid a lot of misunderstandings.